ArneBinder/pie-datasets/dataset_builders/pie/sciarg/README.md

 # PIE Dataset Card for "sciarg"

-This is a [PyTorch-IE](https://github.com/ChristophAlt/pytorch-ie) wrapper for the SciArg dataset from [BRAT Huggingface dataset loading script](https://huggingface.co/datasets/DFKI-SLT/brat).
+This is a [PyTorch-IE](https://github.com/ChristophAlt/pytorch-ie) wrapper for the SciArg dataset ([paper](https://aclanthology.org/W18-5206/) and [data repository](https://github.com/anlausch/sciarg_resource_analysis)).
+Since the SciArg dataset is published in the [BRAT standoff format](https://brat.nlplab.org/standoff.html), this dataset builder is based on the [PyTorch-IE brat dataset loading script](https://huggingface.co/datasets/pie/brat).

-Therefore, the current `sciarg` dataset follows the data structure described in [PIE-Brat dataset card](https://huggingface.co/datasets/pie/brat).
+Therefore, the `sciarg` dataset as described here follows the data structure from the [PIE brat dataset card](https://huggingface.co/datasets/pie/brat).

 ### Dataset Summary